matoous/dzxcz/content/books/high_output_management.md

 - when person is not doing their job there are only two possible reasons: they _can't_ do it or they _won't_ do it
   - manager can affect this by motivation and training
-- Maslow hiearchy of needs:
+- Maslow hierarchy of needs:
   1. Physiological (things that money can buy such as food or clothing)
   2. Safety/Security (e.g. medical insurance)
   3. Social/Affiliation (e.g. belonging to the group)
   4. Esteem/Recognition (exists in the eyes of the beholder, e.g. you dictate what you need for esteem/recognition, once gratified it no longer motivates)
-  5. Self-Actualizaton (the need ot achieve one's utter personal best)
+  5. Self-Actualizaton (the need to achieve one's utter personal best)
 - _competence-driven_ - driven to master specific task
 - _achievement-driven_ - attempting to achieve no matter what the task is
 - motivation by money dimishes with higher income
 - the motivation persists for those who have money as proxy for achievement
   - if absolute sum is important to the person then it is mostly about physiological need